folke/noice.nvim/README.md

 - Neovim >= 0.8.0
 - [nui.nvim](https://github.com/MunifTanjim/nui.nvim): used for proper rendering and multiple views
 - [nvim-notify](https://github.com/rcarriga/nvim-notify): notification view
-- [nvim-cmp](https://github.com/hrsh7th/nvim-cmp): used for rendering the regular cmdline completions or if you use [cmp-cmdline](https://github.com/hrsh7th/cmp-cmdline/)

 ## 📦 Installation